Yashvendra/chatMessenger/README.md

 ## Usage
 ### 1. Set the host IP in `ClientTest.java`.
-I have set it to local host, you can set it to the server's public IP if you want.
+I have set it to local host, you can set it to the Host's public IP if you want.
 ```java
 import javax.swing.JFrame;